Ahmedgobran/Python-notes-for-beginners/README.md

-# name-command-using-.upper-.lower-and-.title-
+# name-command-using-.upper-.lowe-
-upper lower and title name functions in python for beginners
+this respository contains essential lessons for beginners like me who just started learning python so these are the notes i take while learning how to code